mitosis-project/vmitosis-asplos21-artifact/README.md

 ```

 All PDF plots and CSV files from measured and reference data will be redirected to
-"vmitosis-artifact-report/".
+`vmitosis-artifact-report/`.

-Copy the report directory to your desktop machine and open "vmitosis-artifact-report/vmitosis.html"
+Copy the report directory to your desktop machine and open `vmitosis-artifact-report/vmitosis.html`
-in your browser to view the reference and measured plots side by side.
+in your web browser to view the reference and measured plots side by side.

 Collecting Experiment Data